Do this: Tell people around you that you’re going on a solo motorcycle tour.

 In your day to day life, you’re always surrounded by people and their opinions.

-You have responsibilities to fulfil, you have work to be done, and you’re always consuming things which are not yours.
+You have responsibilities to fulfill, you have work to be done, and you’re always consuming things which are not yours.

 Do you really get to spend time with yourself?
 I think not.